Saccucci, Brent

 About Me

-I am first and foremost a teacher, in all of the complexities and joys that role brings.
-I believe whole-heartedly in the transformative power of education for a better social world, and crucial to that is developing classrooms that centre on belonging, care, and relationality.
-I’ve taught students from elementary to graduate school, and am now a faculty member in the Faculty of Education here at the University of Lethbridge where I get to teach our awesome education students in the social contexts of education, literacy, and leading change in schools.
-I have created new courses at UofL primarily in pop culture and media literacy, as well as in gender and sexuality in education, the latter which I am making an open-access multi-modal textbook with several undergraduate students.
-Beginning in 2025, I will lead the Leading Social Change in Schools Cohort, the first of it's kind at the UofL to prepare new teachers with leadership skills to enact change in their schools and communities across southern Alberta.
+I am first and foremost a teacher, and love that I keep learning what it means to teach and teach well.
+I believe whole-heartedly in the transformative power of education for a better social world, and crucial to that is developing classrooms that centre on belonging, critical pedagogy, and relationality.
+I’ve taught students from elementary to graduate school, and am now a new faculty member in the Faculty of Education here at the University of Lethbridge where I get to teach our awesome education students in the social contexts of education, literacy, and leading change in schools.
+Beginning in September 2025, I will lead the Leading Social Change in Schools Cohort, the first of it's kind at the UofL to prepare new teachers with leadership skills to enact change in their schools and communities across southern Alberta.

-My passion is teaching and the community of curious learners a classroom brings: Time spent learning with me interactive, reflective, and has a good amount of tough (but meaningful) questions.
-We tend to laugh a lot too, and make some pretty special relationships along the way.
+My passion has always been and will always be teaching, bringing to life the magic of learning by to asking difficult questions about how humans might be better together.
+Time spent learning with me always social and interactive, reflective, and has a good amount of critical and complex questions.
+More than anything, my classroom is a community -- we tend to laugh a lot, share stories, and make some pretty special relationships along the way.

-I’ve always got time to connect with students, staff, and faculty across our amazing university to see how together, we can belonging back to the centre of everything that we do.
-My classroom door is always open -- I have had dozens of faculty, staff, and students across the university (and from local K-12 schools) join my classes at UofL to observe and contribute to our class!
+I’ve always got time to connect with students, staff, and faculty across our amazing campus to see how together we can transform education.
+My classroom door is always open -- I have had dozens of faculty, staff, and students across the university (and from local K-12 schools) join my classes at UofL to observe and contribute to our learning community!

 Publications